Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 ## Set environment variables locally

-The extension and CLI use environment variables for authentication and configuration.
+Environment variables are used for authentication and configuration.

+This section is most relevant for [dbt VS Code extension](/docs/about-dbt-extension) and <Constant name="dbt_platform"/> users who have environment variables configured as part of their workspace setup.
+If you’re using <Constant name="fusion"/> locally, you can also install the VS Code extension and use its features and actions &mdash; you just may not need to configure these variables unless your setup specifically requires them.

 The following table shows the different options and when to use them:

 | Location | Affects | Session state | When to use |
 |-----------|----------|-----------|-----------|